githubJohntran/hoc-git/read_me.txt

+delete the old row,
-add new row to read me
+add a new row